Al-Basasiri

-Abuʾl-Ḥārith Arslān al-Muẓaffar al-Basāsīrī (died 15 January 1059) was a Turkish slave-soldier (mamlūk) who rose to become a military commander of the Buwayhid dynasty in Iraq.
+Abuʾl-Ḥārith Arslān al-Muẓaffar al-Basāsīrī (died 15 January 1059) was a Turkoman slave-soldier (mamlūk) who rose to become a military commander of the Buwayhid dynasty in Iraq.
 When the Buwayhids were ousted by the Seljuks in 1055, he transferred his allegiance to the Fatimid Caliphate of Egypt, in whose name he conquered Baghdad, which he ruled for almost a year.

 Early years

 The name al-Basāsīrī (or al-Fasāsīrī, al-Fasāwī) is a nisba derived from his first owner's place of origin, Basā (Fasā) in the province of Fars.
 Abuʾl-Ḥārith is a kunya, while his ism (given name) was the Turkish Arslān.
 He became a freedman (mawlā) of the Buwayhid emir Baha al-Dawla (r.
 988–1012).
 His military career, however, can be traced only from the reign of Baha's son, Jalal al-Dawla (r.
 1025–1044).

 Al-Basasiri took part in Jalal's conflicts with his nephew, Abu Kalijar, the emir of Fars, and with the rival Uqaylid dynasty of Mosul.
 He was also a favourite of the Buwayhid emir al-Malik al-Rahim (r.
 1048–1055), from whom he received the town of Anbar as a fief.
 This was a period of growing unrest among the Turkish troops in Baghdad, growing strife between Sunni and Shi'a, constant Kurdish raiding and the ongoing war with the Uqaylids.